 New regulation on transparency and fairness in trading practices

-On 13 February 2019, the Council of the European Union, the European Parliament and the European Commission have reached an agreement over new regulations on online trading practices in the EU.
+In 2019, the Council of the European Union, the European Parliament and the European Commission have reached an agreement over new regulations on online trading practices in the EU.
 The new regulations aim to create a more transparent and fair online business environment for smaller businesses, including:

 - Online marketplaces cannot terminate a seller’s account without a reason and the possibility to appeal.

 - The terms and conditions must be easily available and written in plain language.

 - Marketplaces and search engines must be transparent about their ranking system.